 Cast and characters:

-- Arnaldo Momo … Madman in Abandoned Mansion (uncredited)
+Arnaldo Momo … Madman in the abandoned mansion (uncredited)